-At a basic level, granularity of consent means that the individual from whom you’re collecting data (the “data subject”) understands what is being collected and how it is being used.
+At a basic level, a granularity of consent means that the individual from whom you’re collecting data (the data subject) understands what is being collected and how it is being used.
 The data subject must have a choice and be in control of what they choose to provide to you, and what they’ll receive in return.
 For example, if you have an “Accept All Cookies” button on your website that is being shown to European visitors, you’re out of compliance with GDPR.
-Specifically, GDPR guidance indicates that “A service may involve multiple processing operations for more than one purpose.
-In such cases, the data subjects should be free to choose which purpose they accept, rather than having to consent to a bundle of processing purposes.
+Specifically, GDPR guidance indicates that “a service may involve multiple processing operations for more than one purpose.
+In such cases, the data subjects should be free to choose which purpose they accept, rather than consenting to a bundle of processing purposes.
 In a given case, several consents may be warranted to start offering a service, pursuant to the GDPR.”
 So, if you’re using Google Analytics to track activity on your website, Facebook Pixel for retargeting, or HotJar for heatmaps, you need to obtain consent for each of these activities, as they are distinct and different in their purposes.

 Though a data subject may provide consent initially, GDPR requires you to allow that data subject to revoke or withdraw their consent at any time, using the same interface through which they originally provided consent.
 For purposes of your website, that means that if a data subject provided consent for you to run Google Analytics during their sessions, they must be given the opportunity to revoke that consent while on your website, at no cost or detriment to the data subject.

 If you’re using an “Accept All Cookies” banner on your website without providing visitors with the ability to opt-in or out of specific tracking scripts and cookies, then you’re running afoul of GDPR.
 However, there are other data privacy laws which do not require granular consent, so you should aim to avoid a one-size-fits-all solution for your website; taking a flexible approach can optimize both your compliance and your site’s performance.